fusionpbx/fusionpbx-install.sh/README.md

 *  Extract the zip file
 *  Navigate to install.ps1
 *  Click on install.ps1 then right click on install.ps1 then choose Run with Powershell
-*  If you are not allrady Administrator you will have to choose run as Administrator
+*  If you are not already Administrator you will have to choose run as Administrator

 ```sh